stnedi/stnedi/README.md

 - 👋 Hi, I’m @stnedi
-- 👀 Just a game developer trying to make it in this crazy world.
-When I'm not coding, I'm levelling up my gaming skills. #gamedevlife"
+- 👀 Coding my way towards a better life
-- 🌱 I’m currently learning c#, Unity, Quest Text Adventure
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on learning on the above
 - 📫 You can reach me on twitter